siravit-pim/siravit-pim/README.md

 Consultant
 ----------

-Seeking new challenges in data analysis, science and engineering.
+Seeking new challenges in data field.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [siravit.pim@gmail.com](mailto:siravit.pim@gmail.com)